To Contact Me, Please Fill Out and Submit This Form

 About My Name

-Before anyone goes Google-stalking me, I should be clear that Melissa Zupan is my public Craft name and not my legal name.
-If you’re interested, I was led to Melissa because it means ‘honeybee,’ and I was drawn to the bee’s metaphoric connotations of strong community, industry, and wisdom.
+Before anyone goes Google-stalking me, I should be clear that Melissa Zupan is a pseudonym.
+‘Melissa’ was my Craft name while I was a member of Soma Sidhe.
+I was led to it because it means ‘honeybee,’ and I was drawn to the bee’s connotations of strong community, industry, and wisdom.
+‘Melissa’ is no longer my Craft name, as I did change it upon my Whitecroft initiation.
+I choose to keep that name private, as Whitecroft Gardnerians only use Craft names when they are actually in circle.
+As such, those names are only known to initiates.

-Gardnerians don’t typically create a surname as part of their Craft name, but I have found that in the greater Pagan world, the mononymous appellation doesn’t fly very well unless you are Starhawk.
-Therefore, I have elected to use Zupan for convenience here and elsewhere in the Pagan universe.
-Since my maternal grandparents came from regions that are now in modern Slovakia, I decided to use a fairly common Slovak surname to honor that heritage.
-I chose this specific name to stand for my commitment to strengthening the Pagan community.
+The last name, ‘Zupan’, is also not my real last name.
+In Pagan publishing, the mononymous appellation doesn’t fly very well unless you are Starhawk.
+Since my maternal grandparents came from regions that are now in modern Slovakia, and Slovak traditions were the ones I was raised with, I decided to use a fairly common Slovak surname to honor that heritage.
+I chose ‘Zupan’ specifically to stand for my commitment to strengthening the Pagan community.
 In Slovakia, the word župa basically means a politically identified area of land, sort of like how we view counties in American states.
 A župa‘s community leader, then, is the župan.

-For what it’s worth, I don’t view myself as a leader.
-Heck, I’m still in the ‘apprentice’ stages of my tradition.
-It’s more of an aspirational name than anything else; something to remind myself of what a healthy, happy person really should be in the long run.
+For what it’s worth, I don’t view myself as a leader of anyone, save for maybe my own covens first-degree initiates and our students in the outer court.
+‘Zupan’ is more of an aspirational name than anything else; something to remind myself of what a healthy, happy person really should be in the long run.

 About the Blog

 Since that point, life has happened.
-I’ve started and stopped the Roderick exercises loads of times, depending on my travel calendar, my scholarly commitments, and my struggles with depression.
 I’ve also opened up Three Hundred and Sixty Six beyond the scope of Roderick’s book.
 I’ve got descriptions of my own personal projects, of things I do with my coven, of random life events and issues…this blog has definitely become a home for me, and is a comfortable hodge podge of mostly Craft-related stuff.

 About Working with Timothy Roderick’s Book